karimdavoodi/gst_mpegts_crypt/README.md

 # mpegtscrypt
-Simple Gstreamer element for MPEG TS cryptography by BISS, AES128, AES256
+Simple Gstreamer element for MPEG TS cryptography by BISS and AES.

 ## Usage:
 ### For satellite channels that scrambled by BISS: